Kotey538/fast_robots.github.io/docs/pages/lab6.md

 ![image](../images/lab6/P1.png)
 > Since spin_control() maps the control input u from the range [-1, 1], any u values of greater than 1 are capped at +100% (full speed clockwise), and values less than -1 are capped at -100% (full speed counterclockwise).

+Based on this test, a derivative term appeared unnecessary.
+Derivative control is typically useful for damping oscillations, but there was very little oscillation observed.
+This is likely because I did not filter out the region of low PWM values that are too small to cause the RC car to rotate on its axis.

 ## Discussion